-According to the 2015 Graduate Management Admission Council survey, “The median starting salary expected in 2015 for recent MBA graduates in the United States is currently the highest on record at $115,000."
+According to the 2019 Graduate Management Admission Council survey, “The median annual starting salary in 2019 for recent MBA graduates in the United States is currently the highest on record at $115,000."

-The 2015 survey also noted that 84% of hiring managers planned to hire more MBA candidates, up from 74% the previous year.
+The 2019 survey also noted that morethan 90% of Fortune 500 hiring managers planned to hire more MBA candidates, up from previous years.
 And these statistics appear to hold true for the New Year.